Signup

 Range:

-Black rhinos are found in a range of habitats, including savannas, grasslands, and tropical bushlands across eastern and southern Africa, particularly in countries like Kenya, Tanzania, Namibia, and South Africa.
+Black Rhinos are found in a range of habitats, including savannas, grasslands, and tropical bushlands across eastern and southern Africa, particularly in countries like Kenya, Tanzania, Namibia, and South Africa.

 They prefer areas with dense vegetation, where they can browse on shrubs and trees.
 They are highly territorial, marking their range with dung and urine.